KEQX

 KEQX (89.5 FM, "Pure Country") is a noncommercial radio station licensed to Stephenville, Texas, United States, broadcasting a classic country music format.
 The station is currently owned by CSSI Non-Profit Educational Broadcasting Corporation.
 The station is one of the five stations in the "QXFM" GROUP of North Texas stations, including KMQX, KYQX, KQXB, and KQXE.
-All the stations are funded by listener contributions, underwriting sponsors.
+All the stations are funded by listener contributions, underwriting sponsors, etc.

+KEQX started out broadcasting the classic Texas-based "Pure Country" format on 89.7 with a directional antenna covering Stephenville, Hico, Dublin, and surrounding areas until mid 2017 with 6000 watts, half the power of the current 89.5 facility.
+However in mid 2017 the studio shut down and the owners now broadcast the same music remotely from Weatherford, TX.
+The classic Texan country lives on.